-WND is a decidedly right biased site that does carry some center and slightly left content.
-This is through linking to reports from less biased sources.
-For example The story regarding Black students at the University of Wisconsin-Madison.
+WND is a decidedly right-biased site that does carry some center and slightly left content.
+This is through linking to reports from less biased sources—for example, Black students at the University of Wisconsin-Madison.
 The actual article is a fairly well-balanced look at the issue by Todd Richmond of the Associated Press.
 The lead-in line WND used for the article was somewhat misleading, however.
-By using white supremacists in quotes it seems to imply that it isn’t a factor in the student’s demands when it is.
-Where the real bias on the site is evident is on the editorial pages and staff generated articles.
+Using white supremacists in quotes seems to imply that it isn’t a factor in the student’s demands when it is.
+Where the real bias on the site is evident is on the editorial pages and staff-generated articles.
 Although mixed factual, the wording is heavily weighted and misleading.
 Carrying some moderate content is not enough, balanced against the editorial stance, to rate WND anything other than right biased and Questionable.
 (D. Kelley 2/25/2017)

 WND is far-right/alt-right.
 This story just came out.
 Direct quote “The story, nevertheless, was issued by the AP, which explained it obtained an 11-page document that “calls for the unprecedented militarization of immigration enforcement as far north as Portland, Oregon, and as far east as New Orleans, Louisiana.”

 The issue here is it doesn’t link to the source but another news outlet that uses the source that then links to the source there.
 This is something you might find in a typical badly cited essay in college.
 Always cite sources when referencing material.

 The second issue in the article – “On Thursday, activists protesting Trump’s effort to enforce immigration law carried out a “Day Without Immigrants” protest in which immigrants were to stay home from work or school.